 A dentist is needed to fit the patient with such a device.
 A sleep study with a physician is recommended for proper diagnosis of sleep apnea prior to having an oral appliance fabricated by a dentist.
 This will also help in securing coverage for the oral appliance by medical insurance.

 Most of these devices are composed of two separate arches (upper and lower).
 This custom oral appliance, worn while sleeping, holds the lower jaw forward and open, to prevent the tongue and throat tissues from collapsing the critical airway.

 There is a 96% success rate (snoring) for people treated with these appliances.
 These appliances reduce health risks associated with sleep apnea without the need for surgery, medications, or other therapies.
 However, to be effective, the appliances must be used.
 It should be noted that, for a minority of patients, sleeping with an oral appliance can take some getting used to.

 Although several surgical procedures are used to increase the size of the airway, none is completely successful or without risks.
-More than one procedure may need to be tried before the patient enjoys any benefit.
+More than one procedure may have to be tried before the patient enjoys any benefit.
 Some patients may experience negative side effects, however, or the apnea symptoms are not resolved.

 One of the more common procedures consists of removal of adenoids and tonsils (especially in children with enlarged tonsils), nasal polyps and other growths, or other tissue in the airway and correction of structural deformities.
 Younger patients seem to benefit from these surgical procedures more than older ones.
 As mentioned earlier, snoring problems in children often resolve without treatment.